How to Plan a Two-Week Southern U.S.A. Road Trip

 Another four hours of driving time get you to Asheville, one of my favorite cities in the country.
 While it may not feel as southern as some of the others, that’s why it’s a primo spot for tourism in the region.
 It’s quirky and hipster and such a good time.

-I have a detailed guide for a weekend in Asheville, North Carolina, if you want to linger.
+I have a detailed guide for a weekend in Asheville if you want to linger.
 Want the highlights?
 Here you go:

-• Tour the Biltmore Estate.
-Budget a few hours for your visit to America’s largest home, but leave a few hours for a tasting at the Biltmore Winery, too.
+• Biltmore Estate: Budget a few hours for your visit to America’s largest home, but leave a few hours for a tasting at the Biltmore Winery, too.
 It was our favorite rainy-day activity on the grounds.

-• Visit Thomas Wolfe’s boyhood home at the Thomas Wolfe Memorial.
-Come for the historical intrigue but stay for the gossip.
+• Thomas Wolfe Memorial: Come for the historical intrigue of being at Thomas Wolfe’s boyhood home and the Old Kentucky Home boardinghouse, but stay for the gossip.
 Wolfe was messy.

-• Stand in line for the grub at 12 Bones Smokehouse.
-This is former President Barack Obama’s favorite barbecue in the country.
+• 12 Bones Smokehouse: You’ll need to stand in line, but this is former President Barack Obama’s favorite barbecue in the country.
 Also, Brian gave it an elusive “A” rating, so you know it’s legit.

-• Drink all the craft beer.
-Asheville’s beer scene is stellar and worthy of your time.
+• Asheville Craft Beer: Asheville’s beer scene is stellar and worthy of your time.
 Highland Brewing Company is the oldest, but my favorite was Wicked Weed Brewing’s Funkatorium.
 I love my sours.

-• Watch a glassblowing demonstration at Lexington Glassworks.
-It’s a little off the beaten path of most Asheville itineraries, but what they do here is truly a marvel.
+• Lexington Glassworks: It’s a little off the beaten path of most Asheville itineraries, but what they do here is truly a marvel.
+Linger to watch a demonstration if you’re able.
+It’s impressive stuff.

-A glassblowing demo at Lexington Glassworks on a Southern USA road trip
+A glassblowing demo at Lexington Glassworks in Asheville

 Use the map below for even more options:

-With more time, check out Charlotte and its brewery scene and day trips from Charlotte before you hit Asheville, or explore the North Carolina Triangle.
+With more time, check out Charlotte or explore the North Carolina Triangle.

 You can also add day trips from Asheville to Great Smoky Mountains National Park.
 This is a fantastic region of the country for lingering.

 You’ll want enough time to experience the Blue Ridge Parkway at the very least.
-This is one of the most impressive drives in the country, so take your time along the way with my Blue Ridge Parkway overlooks guide.
+This is one of the most impressive drives in the country, so take your time along the way.

 Days 13-14: Nashville, Tennessee